Get in touch

 Cash, Zelle, check, HSA/FSA, and credit cards.

-I also accept grant payment.
+We also accept grant payment.
 Check out the RESOURCES tab for grant information to find possible grants available for your child.

 Generally, initial evaluation is paid for by the family and then information is sent to the foundation of choice by the family for processing.